 There are three distinct groups of people in this film: the wealthy French/US heroin dealers led by Alain Charnier (played by Rey, and based on Jean Jehan), whom Popeye charmingly calls “Frog One,” as well as Americans Boca and Weinstock; the New York City Police, including Popeye, “Cloudy” (Scheider), Bill Mulderig (played by Bill Hickman), and Simonson; and there are the black drug dealers and junkies who are bullied by the cops.

 These three groups can be seen to symbolize the upper, middle, and lower classes of society.
 The wealthy French drug dealers, along with their American counterparts (such as upwardly-mobile Sal Boca [Lo Blanco], Joel Weinstock [Harold Gary], etc.) are, of course, mafia…and mafia are capitalists, as I’ve dealt with elsewhere.

-The cops represent the middle class that envies the ruling class and wants to supplant them, while they also despise workers, as symbolically made clear in the cops’ racism against blacks and Latinos.
+The cops represent the middle class that envies the ruling class and wants to supplant them, while they also despise the poor, as symbolically made clear in the cops’ racism against blacks and Latinos.
 The conflict between cops and mafia on the one side, and between cops and blacks on the other, thus symbolizes class conflict in general.